Posts

 Image

 Once upon a time, there was a woman who wanted to have a godmother.
-However, she did not want every godmother she wanted Mrs. Death (figure 1).
+However, she did not want every godmother, she wanted Mrs. Death (figure 1).
 This woman wanted to know her destiny and was sure Mrs. Death could help her.
 Figure 1.
 Mrs. Death.
 One day the woman went to visit Mrs. Death’s cabin.
-She was not there on that day, but the woman still entered her cabin.
+She was not there that day, but the woman still entered her cabin.
 She would wait inside.
 Several minutes later, she started roaming around and noticed thousands of black candles.
-Each of them with an imprinted them.
+Each of them had an imprinted theme.
 A tiny one had her name imprinted, María Flores.
 After she read her name, she had a premonition: "She would die of a rare disease soon."
 She was shocked because she did not have any notable disease.
 She was a healthy woman!
 Suddenly, Mrs. Death appeared silently from behind and gave her an ointment.
-She also gave her precise orders on how to use it: "Use this ointment on your feet but be careful you should not smear on it your head.
-This can cure you of that rare d
+She also gave her precise orders on how to use it, "Use this ointment on your feet but be careful you should not smear on it your head.
+This can cure you of that rare dis

 Timeless Stories of El Salvador, Children's Edition